imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 **Abstract**

 We summarize the findings of the first stage of the "Gas Cost Estimator" research project.
-This research project aims to propose a method of estimating gas costs of EVM/eWASM OPCODEs (a subset of).
+This research project aims to propose a method of estimating gas costs of EVM/Ewasm OPCODEs (a subset of).
 In the Stage I Report we give a brief overview of state of research on the topic, explain the motivation of conducting this research and present some early conclusions from the preliminary exploration.
 Next, we elaborate on the next steps to perform in the Stage II of this research project.
-We argue that measuring of individual OPCODE execution duration is feasible and gives ample opportunity of analyzing the differences of computational cost of different OPCODEs and different EVM/eWASM implementations.
+We argue that measuring of individual OPCODE execution duration is feasible and gives ample opportunity of analyzing the differences of computational cost of different OPCODEs and different EVM/Ewasm implementations.

 ## 1. Introduction

-EVM (Ethereum Virtual Machine) and eWASM (Ethereum flavored WebAssembly) are instrumental to the functioning of the Ethereum blockchain.
+EVM (Ethereum Virtual Machine) and Ewasm (Ethereum flavored WebAssembly) are instrumental to the functioning of the Ethereum blockchain.
 These components are responsible for carrying out the computations associated with transactions on the Ethereum blockchain, namely those related to the functioning of smart contracts.
 Due to Turing completeness of their instruction sets, and the necessity to guarantee that computations can be securely performed in an open, distributed network, a halting mechanism must be provided.

 The halting mechanism is provided thanks to gas, which is an Ethereum specific measure of computational cost incurred by the executing environment (Ethereum node connected to the network).
 Gas is priced in Ether (the intrinsic value token of the Ethereum blockchain), each transaction has an allowance of gas prepaid by the transaction sender.
-Every step of computation (as of writing, this corresponds to every bytecode instruction interpreted by EVM/eWASM) costs a small amount of gas, and if gas allowance is depleted, the computation is halted and its effects are reverted, except for the consumption of the entire gas allowance.
+Every step of computation (as of writing, this corresponds to every bytecode instruction interpreted by EVM/Ewasm) costs a small amount of gas, and if gas allowance is depleted, the computation is halted and its effects are reverted, except for the consumption of the entire gas allowance.
 The gas consumed by computations performed is paid out as transaction fee (in Ether) to the miner, or their Eth2.0 counterpart, including the transaction.
 The unused remainder of the prepaid gas allowance is returned back to the transaction sender.

 The challenge with this mechanism is to determine adequate gas costs of bytecode instructions.
-Currently, gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM/eWASM has a predetermined gas cost (or its gas cost is expressed as a function of instruction's arguments).
+Currently, gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM/Ewasm has a predetermined gas cost (or its gas cost is expressed as a function of instruction's arguments).
 This report and the "Gas Cost Estimator" research project aims at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.

 ### Motivation